PegasusFlow: Parallel Rolling-Denoising Score Sampling for Robot Diffusion Planner Flow Matching: Asynchronous Parallel Simulation

 \subsection{Rolling-Denoising Optimization}

 Our framework employs a rolling-denoising optimization strategy that integrates trajectory optimization within the receding horizon control loop (Fig.~\ref{fig:PegasusFlow}(b,e)).
-At each optimization interval, the system performs $n_{\text{denoise}}$ denoising steps on the current trajectory nodes using the WBFO algorithm described in Section \ref{subsection:wbfo}.
+At each optimization interval, the system performs $n_{\text{denoise}}$ denoising steps (i.e., the number of denoising iterations) on the current trajectory nodes using the WBFO algorithm described in Section \ref{subsection:wbfo}.

 The optimization process follows a Model Predictive Control (MPC) paradigm: (1) the current node trajectories are optimized through multiple denoising iterations using parallel rollout environments; (2) the optimized trajectory is executed for one timestep in the main environments; (3) trajectories are shifted forward in time, with new terminal actions appended via RL policy warm start in Section \ref{subsection:RLWarmStart}; (4) the cycle repeats with updated environmental observations.